HLP-R/hlpr_manipulation/hlpr_manipulation_utils/README.md

 ## ArmMoveIt 2

+There is more complete documentation on the [GitHub Pages Site](https://hlp-r.github.io/hlpr_documentation/).

 ArmMoveIt 2 is a wrapper around MoveIt specifically for our Kinova arms.
 Here is a minimal working example of how to use ArmMoveIt 2 with the Kinova 7-DOF arm: